 Eros features in two myths that center around the Greek god of wine and fertility, Dionysus.
 The first myth is a tale of unrequited love.
 Eros strikes a young shepherd named Hymnus with one of his golden-tipped arrows.
 The strike from Eros’ arrow makes the shepherd fall in love with a water spirit called Nicaea.

 Nicaea did not return the affection of the shepherd.
 The shepherd’s unrequited love for Nicaea made him so miserable he asked Nicaea to kill him.
 The spirit obliged, but the act angered Eros.
 In his anger, Eros struck Dionysus with a love-inducing arrow, making him fall in love with Nicaea.

 As predicted, Nicaea rejected the advances of the god.
-Dionysus turned the water the spirit drank into wine and made her drunk.
+Dionysus made the spirit drink wine and made her drunk.
 Dionysus had his way with her and left, leaving Nicaea to search for him to exact her revenge.

 Eros, Dionysus, and Aura

 A second myth that involves Eros and Dionysus revolves around Dionysus and his all-consuming desire for a maiden nymph called Aura.
 Aura, whose name means breeze, is the daughter of the Titan Lelantos.

 Aura had insulted the goddess Artemis, who then asked the goddess of revenge, Nemesis to punish Aura.
 Nemesis asked Eros to make Dionysus fall in love with the nymph.
 Eros once again strikes Dionysus with one of his gold-tipped arrows.
 Eros drove Dionysus mad with lust for Aura, who like Nicaea, had no feelings of love or lust for Dionysus.